 The President investigates claims against lawyers which are submitted to him or her, and also deals with all matters which are contrary to the Code of Ethics of the Brussels Bar or the principles of dignity, discretion and righteousness that form the basis of the profession of lawyer.
 He or she ensures the Bar Council’s decisions are implemented.

 The Bar Council is the executive body of the Bar.
 The Bar Council makes the main decisions concerning the Bar, with the President being in charge of the day-to-day workings.

 The authority of the Council extends to all areas related to the profession of lawyer, either directly or indirectly.

 The Bar Council decides whether to admit lawyers, both to the list of trainees and to the list of lawyers, about organising training and professional development, organising the Legal Aid Board, managing the bar’s finances, inspecting third party accounts, and fees.

 The Council also organises disciplinary hearings.

-The President of the Dutch Brussels Bar is the first point of contact in case of problems with lawyers registered at the Bar.
+The President of the Brussels Bar (Dutch language section) is the first point of contact in case of problems with lawyers registered at the Bar.

 Find out more information on the page “What if I disagree with my lawyer”?

 The NOAB helps ensure easy access to justice for everyone.
 Anyone, irrespective of their income, can contact the Legal Aid Department for information and free initial advice with a specialised lawyer.
 The Legal Aid Office can appoint a lawyer for a reduced fee or free of charge to represent the interests of citizens below certain low-income thresholds.

 The VIA is responsible for training lawyers.
 Lawyers are required to attend 20 hours of continuing professional training a year.
 The VIA organises courses throughout the year on various aspects of law and skills of all kinds which enable lawyers to act as professionally as possible.